Adverse Reactions to Helpful Supplements

 Epsom salt baths are also beneficial for magnesium depletion, and can be taken daily.
 All you need is 1 cup of Epsom salts in a bath of hot water.
 (Don’t overdo it though — you can overdose on Epsom salts!)

-Closing Action Steps: Some encouragement for you…
+Closing Action Steps: Some Encouragement for You…

 My goal is to empower you and encourage you that it’s definitely possible to heal from what you’ve been going through – and the first step is supporting the liver.